alchemyplatform/aa-sdk/site/signers/guides/walletkit.md

 );
 ```

-### Configure AlchemyProvider
+### Configure AlchemySmartContractClient

-Finally, create `AlchemyProvider` using the signer we just created as the owner of the smart contract wallet.
+Finally, create `createModularAccountAlchemyClient` using the signer we just created as the owner of the smart contract wallet.

 ```ts
 import { createModularAccountAlchemyClient } from "@alchemy/aa-alchemy";